AmujoDotun/blog/README.md

 This is hold on practice of laravel 6.0

 To installation
-clone and run composer install in your terminal
+clone and run composer install in your terminal REA

 run php artisan serve